zeospec/ZeoSpec/_posts/2020-09-18-when-what-why-zeospec.md

 *Many meanings for ZeoSpec, pick the one you cherish:*
 - The Ultimate Specification
-- The Ultimate hope if success
+- The Ultimate hope of success
 - Holy Spirit in the hope of success but without any specific plan or instructions
 - And more ...